ahmetaydogan61/MoonEngine/Readme.md

 <h2><b>Setup</b></h2>
 <ol>
   <li>Download the repository.</li>
-  <li>Run the GenerateSolution.bat file.</li>
+  <li>Run the MakeProject.bat file.</li>
-  <li>Open MoonEngine.sln and build the solution.</li>
+  <li>Open MoonEngine2D.sln and build the solution.</li>
 </ol>

-Note that you can create a new solution and use MoonEngineCore features like Scene, Entity System, Renderer etc. Make sure that you link MoonEngineCore to the solution and add the necessary include directories.
+Note that you can create a new solution and use "MoonEngine" features like Scene, Entity System, Renderer etc. Make sure that you link "MoonEngine" to the solution and add the necessary include directories.

 <h2><b>Features</b></h2>
 <ul>
    <li>Batch Renderer</li>
    <li>Entity Component System</li>
    <li>Scene Serializer (Save/Load)</li>
-   <li>Particle System</li>
 </ul>

 <h2><b>The Editor</b></h2>
-The editor can be used to create/delete entities, add/remove components, play/stop and save/load scenes.
+The editor can be used to create/delete entities, add/remove components, play/pause/stop and save/load scenes.
 <ul>
    <h4><b>Camera</b></h4>
       <ul>